- ETL (Extract Transform Load)

 - Data Integration Services

 We support API (Application Program Interface) development platforms for real time consumption of data in a securely managed environment.
-IQ administers the WSO2 DSS and ESB and offers assistance with creation of new APIs.
+IQ administers the API Directory and offers assistance with creation of new APIs.
 We are working with the medical campus and MCIT to implement the new IBM API Manager tool.
 We also support custom integrations to customers, such as providing the bridge between Common App and ImageNow.
 This enables them to convert, combine, store and view student applications integrated into their existing workflow.
 Another example is providing integration between College of Engineering Flux Services with reporting and billing applications.

 We provide business analytics applications to diverse customer base including eResearch, Financial, Schools and Colleges and ITS Internal.
 This gives university management and research leaders an accessible, easy-to-use, web-based reporting tool that facilitates efficient analysis of financial, student, human resources data and more to foster data-driven decisions.
 M-Reports delivers the management reports you need in a customizable user interface.